Federal investigators demanded details on transgender patients from at least 1 hospital

 The due date listed was July 9.

-The Department of Justice declined comment and the hospital did not respond to a request for comment.
+The Department of Justice declined comment and the Philadelphia did not respond to a request for comment.

+An Alabama family doesn't know if their records could have been involved, but they're concerned about the implications.
+Harleigh Walker, now 18, received gender-affirming care at Children's of Alabama until a state ban took effect about two years ago.

+“If you just look at what this administration and what the government is doing,” she said.
+“I’m not surprised.”

 Gender-affirming care has emerged as part of a political and legal battle